The moduli stack of principal $\rho$-sheaves and Gieseker-Harder-Narasimhan filtrations

 \begin{defn} Let $(\mathcal{F}, \sigma)$ be field valued point of $\Bun_{\rho}(X)$.
 Suppose that $(\mathcal{F}, \sigma)$ is unstable.
 We call the canonical filtration $(\mathcal{F}_m)_{m \in \mathbb{Z}}$ the leading term HN filtration of $(\mathcal{F}, \sigma)$.
 It is uniquely determined up to scaling the weights, by Proposition \ref{prop: canonical filtrations}.

 On the other hand, if $(\mathcal{F}, \sigma)$ is Gieseker semistable, then we define the leading term HN filtration to be $(\mathcal{F}_m)_{m \in \mathbb{Z}}$ where

 \end{defn}

-\begin{remark} Suppose that $f$ is the leading term HN filtration of $(\mathcal{F}, \sigma)$.
-If the polynomial $\nu(f)$ has degree $i$, then we say that $i$ is the leading degree of $(\mathcal{F}, \sigma)$.
 One should think of the leading term HN filtration as an analogue of the slope filtration.
 Here the coefficient of degree $i$ in the reduced Hilbert polynomial plays the role of the slope.
-This can be made precise in the case of torsion-free sheaves, see Subsection \ref{example: torsion-free sheaves}. \end{remark}
+This is made precise in the following \begin{example} Suppose that $G = \GL(V)$ and $\rho$ is the identity.
+Then $\Bun_{\rho}(X)$ is equivalent to the stack $\Coh_{r}^{tf}(X)$ of torsion-free sheaves of rank $r$ on $X$.
+In this case Proposition \ref{prop: filtrations of torsion free sheaves} gives a description of a filtration of a torsion-free sheaf $\mathcal{F}$ in $\Bun_{\rho}(X)$ as a decreasing $\mathbb{Z}$-filtration of $\mathcal{F}$ by saturated subsheaves $\mathcal{F}_m \subset \mathcal{F}$.
+The proof of \cite[Prop.
+5.16]{torsion-freepaper} shows that a torsion-free sheaf in $\Bun_{\rho}(X)$ is Gieseker semistable in our sense if and only if it is Gieseker semistable in the sense of \cite[Defn.
+1.2.4]{huybrechts.lehn}.

+The leading term HN filtration for torsion-free sheaves in $\Bun_{\rho}(X)$ recovers the weighted leading term filtration described in \cite[Thm.
+5.11]{torsion-freepaper}, which we reproduce here.
+Let

+denote the Gieseker-Harder-Narasimhan filtration of $\mathcal{F}$ (cf. \cite[Thm.
+1.3.4]{huybrechts.lehn}).
+Then we have Let $i$ denote the minimal index such that

+for all $h >i$.
+In other words, $i$ is the largest integer such that the $i^{th}$ slopes of the graded pieces of the filtration are not all equal.
+We have